Price

 2. Payment for service

-The service is subject to payment of EUR 142,29 in accordance with the invoice of the State Plant Protection Service, issued on the basis of Cabinet Regulation No 493 of 12 July 2012, Schedule of State Plant Protection Service Charge Services, Annex 2, paragraph 57 (see section “Other information” - “Legislative acts”).
+The service shall be paid EUR 142,29 in accordance with the invoice of the State Plant Protection Service, issued on the basis of Annex 2, paragraph 57, of Cabinet Regulation No. 493 of 12 July 2012, “Price List of State Plant Protection Service Charge Services”.

 Service Fee Properties